-As a wedding officiant you wouldn’t think that I would necessarily know how to but on a boutonniere, but actually, more times than not I end up helping the groomsmen do it.
+As a professional wedding officiant you wouldn’t think that I would necessarily know how to but on a boutonniere.
+I mean, it has nothing to do with the wedding ceremony, so why would I?
+Well, in many cases, if the wedding couple doesn't have a wedding planner, there's no one else to do it and I end up helping the groomsmen.
 I’ve even had to remind the guys to put them on before the ceremony!
-I’ve learned a few tricks along the way.
-Here are some things to know about putting on boutonnieres:
+I’ve learned a few tricks along the way that will help you learn how to pin on a boutonniere.

-- in almost ALL cases you need two pins to properly affix a boutonniere. make sure you ask your florist to include two pins per boutonniere or buy some extra boutonniere pins
+- In almost ALL cases you need two pins to properly affix a boutonniere.
+Kindly ask your florist to include two pins per boutonniere or buy some extra boutonniere pins.

-- the pins should go through the lapel fabric, then through the stem of the bout, and the through the lapel fabric again.
+- The pins should go through the lapel fabric, then into the stem of the boutonniere.

-- assign someone with steady hands (and preferably experience) to affix the boutonnieres. do not expect that the groomsmen will know how to affix them properly.
+- Assign someone with steady hands (and preferably experience) to pin on the boutonnieres.

 - Affix the boutonnieres as close to the ceremony time as possible without it causing stress.
 If they're put on too early there is a chance they can get crumpled by hugs or wilt from humidity.

 - If the flower breaks off, carefully and slowly unravel the floral tape just enough and then try to put the flower back and re-create the boutonniere. someone who is brave needs to do this.